Construction Engineering Technology (CET)

 Typically Offered: Fall.

 Course Description: Studies advanced topics in the properties of soils with applications in civil engineering design and construction.
 Class assignments or projects will require integration, knowledge from preceding courses and application of problem-solving skills acquired throughout the entire curriculum.
 Two hours lecture, three hours lab.
-Prerequisite(s): CET 256 and CET 260.
+Prerequisite(s): CET 260.

 CET 480 Construction Planning and Scheduling Credits: 3